Prakash744/javascript/README.md

 # javascript
-all the beginner javascript code
+all the begineer javascript code